-Image is all important.
+Image is all-important.
 It's an item that doesn't cost much.
-It's the way you wear your second hand clothes ... the way you care for your family, animals and possessions ... it's the way you smile at the world.
+It's the way you wear your second-hand clothes ... the way you care for your family, animals, and possessions ... it's the way you smile at the world.
 When you haven't got much else, image is a vital part of your self-esteem.

 Many years ago I had just started a new teaching job in a small country school and it was in the time of carless days.
 Therefore, every second day I rode my horse cross-country to school from the cottage I was renting up the valley and my little mare spent her day in the pony paddock at the bottom of the rugby field.
 It was a great arrangement and I was really pleased with my ability to start fitting in with my new position and with the local community.
-Image was a key issue to classroom respect and, on my carless days, I wore a tailored trouser suit under my farm pull-ons with my old dry-as-bone over the top.
+The image was a key issue to classroom respect and, on my carless days, I wore a tailored trouser suit under my farm pull-ons with my old dry-as-bone over the top.

 But this all came unstuck in my second week of term as I was outside the staffroom doing a 'rat-upside-down-in-the-rubbish-bin' to find an apple core to catch my horse with.
 Around the corner waddled a rather stout and large lady who instantly accosted me and enquired with a booming voice as to who I was and what I was doing scratching in the school rubbish bin.
-Naturally I beamed a smile, extended my hand and introduced myself as the new infant teacher but, as I shook her hand warmly, the dismay on her face made me take stock.
-Here stood a person, dressed in a tattered raincoat and grubby farm hat with the remains of left over food clutched tightly in one hand and this person had just announced herself as being a teacher at the school!
+Naturally, I beamed a smile, extended my hand, and introduced myself as the new infant teacher but, as I shook her hand warmly, the dismay on her face made me take stock.
+Here stood a person, dressed in a tattered raincoat and grubby farm hat with the remains of leftover food clutched tightly in one hand and this person had just announced herself as being a teacher at the school!
 It turned out that the large and stout lady was the chairperson of the school's PTA ...
 I had some explaining to do and the community laughed about it for weeks after.

 I was reminded of this incident at the weekend.
 I was gathering apples for the pigs.
 I go out into the orchard, grab branches of the trees and shake the hell out of them.
-To prevent concussion from the falling apples, I put the bucket on my head.
+To prevent a concussion from falling apples, I put the bucket on my head.
 I didn't hear the car drive in as I stood shaking like mad with the bucket over my head ...
 I didn't even hear the people get out of their car and slam the doors.
-I didn't notice the real estate agent and the prospective buyers he had brought with him until I had shaken enough apples from the tree and had lifted the bucket.
+I didn't notice the real estate agent and the prospective buyers he had brought with him until I had shaken enough apples from the tree and lifted the bucket.
 Standing by the orchard gate was a group of apprehensive people peering tentatively in my direction.
 What could I say?
 I didn't bother.
 It was too late to rescue my self-esteem.